 Ingredients for chocolate chip cookies without brown sugar.

-Add the dry ingredients: To the wet ingredients, add the flour, baking soda, and salt.
+To the wet ingredients, add the flour, baking soda, and salt.
 Mix with a whisk or a spatula just until combined.
-The cookie dough will be sticky.
+The cookie dough will be sticky and on the loose side.

-Fold in the chocolate chips: Pour in the chocolate chips, then use the spatula to fold them in until evenly distributed.
+Pour in the chocolate chips, then use the spatula to mix them in evenly.

 Scoot the cookies: Immediately after removing the cookies, take a round cookie cutter or a small bowl that is larger than the cookie and place it over the cookie and scoot in a circular motion.
 This will make the cookies perfectly round and will create a gooey texture.